 Preclinical and IND-enabling studies of ALVR107 to treat and cure HBV were completed in 2022 to support advancement into a POC study.
-The company expects to initiate clinical development of ALVR107 after completion of the posoleucel Phase 3 registrational studies.
+Clinical development of ALVR107 is currently paused pending the outcome of our review of strategic alternatives.

 Competition